Naan (1967 film)

 Naan was released on 1 November 1967, and ran for over 175 days in theatres.
 It was remade in Telugu as Nenante Nene (1968) and in Hindi as Waris (1969).

 Plot

 A raja's son gets lost at a young age while trying to escape his father's enemy.
 His father futilely searches for his son for a few years and dies.
 Years later, three people visit the palace claiming to be the prince and seek rights to all properties.
 All three unanimously have the identities of the lost son and answer all questions related to the family history.
 The palace management are left with no choice but to accommodate all three men unless they find the true heir.

-The story takes a complete turn when it is revealed that none of them are the true heir and there is a fourth person who is the real prince, whose whereabouts are unknown.
+The story takes a complete turn when it is revealed that none of them is the true heir and there is a fourth person who is the real prince, whose whereabouts are unknown.
 The only way to reach the real prince is via these three people who know his whereabouts.